claudiahalip/TicTacToe-python/README.md

 ## TIC TAC TOE with python

-a CLI Tic Tac Toe build woth python that allows you to play the game
+a CLI Tic Tac Toe build with python that allows you to play the game

 ## Instalation

-make sure you have install python3
+make sure you have installed python3

 ## Starting the game